 Where Framer Wins

 Framer is the fastest path to a beautiful, animated, conversion-focused marketing site for a startup or SaaS product.
 Its component system works naturally for designers familiar with Figma: you create components, style them, and compose pages from them.
-The AI layout generation feature can produce a starting point from a text description, which reduces initial setup time.
+The AI layout generation feature can produce a starting point from a text description, which reduces initial setup time significantly.
 Built-in SEO, fast hosting on Framer's CDN, and automatic mobile responsiveness make it a complete package for simple production sites.

 Where Framer Struggles